Hailey0528/CarND-Vehicle-Detection/writeup.md

 ![alt text][image10]
 ![alt text][image11]

-### Here the resulting bounding boxes are drawn onto a test image:
+Here is the example with the resulting bounding boxes are drawn onto a test image:
+![alt text][image12]

 ### Video Implementation

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video.mp4)
 ---